 Designer Michael Angus had this antique harvest table stained to match the wide plank floor.
 Windsor chairs with pin-striped seat cushions complete the look.
 Wood venetian blinds have a sculptural effect and floor-to-ceiling drapes accentuate the ceiling height.

-A unique antler chandelier gives a cabin-in-the-woods feel.
+This log cabin has been the site of many boisterous Christmas gatherings.
 A casual mix-and-match table setting is adorned with a simple potted evergreen and a few scattered boughs, and illuminated with playful antler candleholders.
 An antique Nova Scotia table and Windsor chairs offer a sturdy complement to the exposed wooden beams and log walls, while a 1920s French chandelier and stunning silver disc light add a surprising hit of sparkle.

 A study in simplicity, the fireplace acts as the focal point in this room.
 It incorporates raw, weathered textures and colours, such as the stained pine of the mantel, the antiqued bronze of the sconces and the weathered copper of the weathervane.
 A wood pile beside the fire, wicker chairs and a wool blanket enhance the warm, rustic look.

 Ceiling-mounted spotlights cast a warm glow onto this natural stone fireplace.
 A low-slung daybed serves as a room divider while keeping sight lines open.
-A lacquered moose head, hide rug and roaring fire reminds us that the great outdoors lies just beyond those windows.

 New French wallpaper is juxtaposed against the original log wall of the principal bedroom, creating a panelled effect.
 Designer Kate Thornley-Hall found the chest of drawers at an antique shop; the lamp “was once a dirty old dust-covered thing.”